Menu

 agent = workflow.compile()

-Why it breaks: Without a checkpointer, LangGraph can’t save the graph state when interrupt() pauses execution.
-The graph has nowhere to store its progress.
+Why it breaks: Without a checkpointer, LangGraph has no place to save the graph state when interrupt() pauses.
+The graph cannot hold its spot.

 Correct: